 To learn more about parent/guest access please go to the 'Parent/Guest Access' page

 Student U Pass (bus and light rail access)

 Students must have their U Card before they are eligible to receive their U Pass.
 The U Pass gives students the ability to ride on the metro buses and light rail.
 If your student purchases a U Pass, the fee will be charged to their student account.
 To receive more information on the U Pass please visit www.umn.edu/buspass.

 If your student was previously a CIS student, they will need to receive a new U Card at Orientation.
 The CIS U Cards are not updated with all the current technology they need to function properly on campus.

 If your student was previously a PSEO student they can continue to use their current U Card.
 The PSEO student U Cards are the same U Cards all University students receive.

 If your student loses their U Card they can choose to wait and see if someone turns it in, or they can deactivate it online or at the U Card Office.

 If a students loses their U Card and chooses not to deactivate it, their card will remain active along with the accounts and door access on the card.

-If your student deactivates their U Card it immediatly suspends all accounts and access on the U Card.
-The door access and accounts will be transfered over to a new U Card once the student receives it.
+If your student deactivates their U Card it immediately suspends all accounts and access on the U Card.
+The door access and accounts will be transferred over to a new U Card once the student receives it.